A picture of my face

 You can also call me Zifan or 郭子凡.

-I am a Computer Science & Math undergrad at MIT.
-In general, I’m passionate about making AI and computing systems safe and efficient so they can benefit humanity at large.
-Specifically, I am interested in topics of mechanistic interpretability, program synthesis, and performance engineering.
+I am an undergrad at MIT studying Computer Science.
+I’m passionate about making AI and computing systems safe and efficient so they can benefit humanity at large; specifically, I am interested in interpretability and performance engineering.

 Experiences